Why visit Moholoholo Wildlife Rehabilitation Centre on your safari in South Africa?

 Birds at Moholoholo Wildlife Rehabilitation Centre

-Along with the above list of wild animals found at the wildlife rehabilitation center, you will also see any other adult and baby animals that may have been rescued at the time of your visit.
+Along with the above list of wild animals found at the wildlife rehabilitation centre, you will also see any other adult and baby animals that may have been rescued at the time of your visit.

 Many wild animals and birds have been successfully bred and released into the wild, including:

-- Crowned Eagles: endangered eagle species.
-The only breeding program in Southern Africa to have successfully bred the Crowned Eagle species.
+• Crowned eagles: endangered eagle species.
+The only breeding program in southern Africa to have successfully bred the crowned eagle species.

 How does the Moholoholo non-profit organization sustain itself?